Fixed points of Boolean networks with sparse connections: Some of the main phenomena in a single model

 We consider a cycle in the graph describing the system, of length $n$.
 What is the probability that it is in the reduced graph, and that it has 0 or 2 fixed points?
 Every site that gives an input to the cycle will be eliminated during the reduction process\footnote{A site that is not eliminated must have a cycle upstream and close to it, so such a site would have to be close to two cycles.
 This does not occur in a sparse random graph.}, so the values of these inputs are fixed.
 So we can consider the cycle with all the reduced one-variable functions along it.
 If any function is constant, the cycle will also be eliminated.
 Each function along a cycle is sampled with equal probability from the four functions $\left\{ 0,1\right\} \rightarrow\left\{ 0,1\right\} $, two of which are constant, so the probability that there are no constant functions is $2^{-n}$.
 Supposing that this is the case, the conditional probabilities for 0 or 2 fixed points are both 1/2.
 So in total the probabilities are

 where $\Omega_{n}$ represents the number of FPs for this cycle.
 These alternatives for different cycles are independent as the cycles are far from each other.

-Now in terms of $C,$ the mean number of directed cycles of length $n$ is $\lambda_{n}=C^{n}/n$, and this number is Poisson distributed.
+Now in terms of $C,$ the mean number of directed cycles of length $n$ is $\lambda_{n}=C^{n}/n$, and this number is Poisson distributed \citep{bollobas2011random}.
 (This also applies to a graph where the number of incoming edges is fixed to be exactly $C$ and the number of outgoing edges may fluctuate, as the Kauffman model is often defined; hence the results below also apply to this version of the Kauffman model.)
 If there is at least one short cycle in the reduced graph with no FP assignment, then there is no FP assignment for the entire system.
-The probability that all
+The probability that all cycles of length $n$ \emph{do }have a FP assignment is

 where $j$ represents the number of cycles of length $n$.
 So the probability that all cycles of \emph{any} length $n$ have FP assignments is

 This is the probability that there is at least one FP of the system.